 In Sweden and Norway specifically, there is what is known as a "daddy quota", which is a part of the parental leave reserved explicitly for fathers.
 This period of parental leave is granted on a “use-it-or-lose-it” basis to ensure fathers partake in parental leave.

 In today’s war for talent, if employee benefits, including parental leave, play a significant role in employee retention, it’s time for companies everywhere to review their benefits offer to make sure their offer supports employee work-life balance.

-Want to learn more about parental leave benefits in Scandinavia?
+Want to learn how you, as a UK employer, can offer more attractive parental leave benefits to improve employee retention and employer satisfaction?
 Download our whitepaper, Parental Leave in Scandinavia – A Guide for UK Employers.